 Creating Gallery Folders

 To create folders in your Gallery you will first need to visit your gallery.
 Once there you can either select the "New Folder" button located near the top of the page if you don't currently have any folder or at the bottom of the sidebar to the left or right of your gallery page.
 Once the New Folder button is clicked a new folder will appear and you will automatically be placed in to name mode for that folder.
 You can simply type the name of the folder, or leave it as the default and then press 'enter' on your keyboard.
-If you have a Premium Membership
+If you have a Core Membership

 you can now create Subfolders.
 To do this, you must open the folder, and then follow the same instructions as creating a regular folder.
 Please note that you may only create a maximum of 160 folders